moltin/menagerie/README.md

 > **Note:** Initially used yarn but couldn't get the dependencies to build correctly for lambda.

-To configure the project, open up `serverless.yml` and change `enviornment.S3_URL` to the correct bucket, left the current community bucket as an example.
+To configure the project, open up `serverless.yml` and change `enviornment.S3_URL` to the correct bucket, as well as the `alias` domain to your own (or remove if not needed).
+Defaults have been left as the current community bucket, and `https://commercecdn.com` as an example.

 ## Deployment
 Requires the serverless CLI, to install run: `npm install -g serverless`